-The following section summarises the indicative teaching strategies that can be used to demonstrate each of the 9 Dimensions of Teaching.
-Please note that this is not an exhaustive list of strategies, and other strategies may be used to demonstrate the effectiveness of each of the dimensions
+The following table summarises the indicative teaching strategies that can be used to demonstrate each of the 9 Dimensions of Teaching.
+Please note that this is not an exhaustive list of strategies, and other strategies may be used to demonstrate effectiveness for each of the Dimensions of Teaching.

-Dimension 1: Students are actively engaged in learning

-- Fostering a supportive, non-threatening teaching/learning environment - Encouraging students to express views, ask and answer questions, and allow time and opportunity for this to occur - Using questioning skills which encourage student engagement - Providing immediate and constructive feedback where appropriate - Demonstrating enthusiasm for teaching and learning - Fostering extensive interaction - Presenting in such a manner as to achieve maximum engagement upon

-Dimension 2: Students' prior knowledge and experience is built

-- Being fully aware of and/or determining students' prior knowledge and understanding - Understanding and building on students' current knowledge, and taking them conceptually beyond this level - Where appropriate, using and building upon student contributions

-Dimension 3: Teaching caters for student diversity

-- Demonstrating an appreciation of the different levels of knowledge and understanding in a group - Addressing different learning needs and styles within the group - Focusing on building confidence, enthusiasm, and intrinsic motivation - Fostering students' responsibility for their own learning, encouraging them towards being self-directed rather than teacher-directed learners - Using appropriate strategies for different needs, balancing discursive interactive strategies with those that are more didactic (where simple transmission of knowledge is needed) - Recognising the need for teacher-directed strategies such as explaining, and being able to implement these effectively - Exercising balance between challenging and supporting students - Designing activities/tasks that allow students of differing abilities to participate/engage and demonstrate/enhance their learning - Providing examples or opportunities for discussion that cater for cultural diversity

-Dimension 4: Students are encouraged to develop/expand their conceptual understanding

-- Helping students bridge the gap between their current conceptual understanding and the next "level" - Helping students become aware of what the next levels are - Encouraging students to become self- directed learners by using synchronous classes / discussions as a stimulus for individual study/learning - Challenging students intellectually, e.g., by extending them with question/answer/discussion components where students' conclusions must be justified to the teacher and peers.
-This usually involves questions such as "What do you think is going on?"; "Why?"; "What if?" etc. - Encouraging students to internalise or "construct" their individual conceptual understanding (ultimately the learner must be responsible for their own learning) - Encouraging deep (intrinsic) rather than surface (extrinsic) approaches to learning - Working cooperatively with students to help them enhance understanding - Clearly demonstrating a thorough command of the subject matter - Providing immediate and constructive feedback where appropriate
+Dimensions of Teaching What do I currently do and why?
+How ca Dimension 1: Students are actively engaged in learning Fostering a supportive, non-threatening teaching/learning environment Encouraging students to express views, ask and answer questions, and allow time and opportunity for this to occur Using questioning skills which encourage student engagement Providing immediate and constructive feedback where appropriate Demonstrating enthusiasm for teaching and learning Fostering extensive interaction Presenting in such a manner as to achieve maximum engagement Dimension 2: Students' prior knowledge and experience is built upon Being fully aware of and/or determining students' prior knowledge and understanding Understanding and building on students' current knowledge, and taking them conceptually beyond this level Where appropriate, using and building upon student contributions Dimension 3: Teaching caters for student diversity Demonstrating an appreciation of the different levels of knowledge and understanding in a group Addressing different learning needs and styles within the group Focusing on building confidence, enthusiasm, and intrinsic motivation Fostering students' responsibility for their own learning, encouraging them towards being self-directed rather than teacher-directed learners Using appropriate strategies for different needs, balancing discursive interactive strategies with those that are more didactic (where simple transmission of knowledge is needed) Recognising the need for teacher-directed strategies such as explaining, and being able to implement these effectively Exercising balance between challenging and supporting students Designing activities/tasks that allow students of differing abilities to participate/engage and demonstrate/enhance their learning Providing examples or opportunities for discussion that cater for cultural diversity Dimension 4: Students are encouraged to develop/expand their conceptual understanding Helping students bridge the gap between their current conceptual understanding and the next "level" Helping students become aware of what the next levels are Encouraging students to become self- directed learners by using synchronous classes / discussions as a stimulus for individual study/learning Challenging students intellectually, e.g., by extending them with question/answer/discussion components where students' conclusions must be justified to the teacher and peers.
+This usually involves questions such as "What do you think is going on?"; "Why?"; "What if?" etc. Encouraging students to internalise or "construct " their individual conceptual understanding (ultimately the learner must be responsible for their own learning) Encouraging deep (intrinsic) rather than surface (extrinsic) approaches to learning Working cooperatively with students to help them enhance understanding Clearly demonstrating a thorough command of the subject matter Providing immediate and constructive feedback where appropriate can I evidence my practice?